mulhouse/piroplasme/helloplasma.md

 # Hello Plasma
-Plasma is an association aimed at setting up surprising obscure indie gigs in insolite places for few people.
-Active from 96 to 10.
+Plasma was an association aimed at setting up amazing gigs of obscure indie bands in insolite places for few people.
+Active from 94 to 10, in the east of France.

 # History
 | Date     | Titre                            | Son                                                                               | Images                        | Action             | Lieu                    | Ville        |